Skip to Content

 Location

 The Javan rhinoceros is found in Java and possibly in Vietnam.
-However, the Vietnamese population is probably extinct or soon because there are no adult males in the population to allow breeding.
+But, the Vietnamese population is probably extinct soon because no adult males allow breeding.

-This rhino is found in extremely lush lowland rainforests, though it will live at higher altitudes if driven there by humans.
+This Rhino is found in highly lush lowland rainforests, though it will live at higher altitudes if driven there by humans.

 See Related: Environmental Organizations in Africa